 Support for all technology questions or issues comes from the various IT groups: Administrative Computing, Infrastructure, Technology Support, and Web Services, all located in the east end of Jackson Technology Center, just west of Wright Campus Center.
 The center is also equipped with specialty hardware and instructional devices for individual or small group learning in a collaborative environment.
-The Jackson Technology Center is currently home to the Morris Foundation Product Lab.
-The campus Help Desk is located here, and can be contacted through email, a phone call, or a visit.
+The Jackson Technology Center is currently home to The Morris Foundation Product Lab.
+The campus Help Desk is located there and can be contacted in person or by email or phone.

-Dining Service
+Dining Services

-Austin College Dining Service provides a wide variety of food choices to meet the needs of today's active college student.
+Austin College Dining Services provides a wide variety of food choices to meet the needs of today's active college student.
 Meal plans are contracted through the Student Life Office.
 Any change to the selected meal contract must be made on or before the Friday prior to the 12th class day.
 As part of the on-campus experience, all resident students are required to have a dining plan membership.
-There are two options available depending upon student classification: Seven-Day Unlimited Access and the Five-Day Access.
+There are two options available depending upon student classification: Seven-Day Unlimited Access and Five-Day Access.
 Students must present a valid ID to have access to the dining facility.
 Access will be granted only to the authorized cardholder.